Friday, January 29, 2016

 Scalloped Potatoes with Ham and Carrots

-I would love to say that I am organized enough to have full menus planned with everything I need to make them, including boundless energy to do so.
-Sadly, that is not the case.
+I would love to say that I am organized enough to have full menus planned with everything I need to make them, including the energy to do so, but sadly, that is not always the case.
 Night before last we had a change of dinner plans, requiring me to figure Something Else Out.
 So this is what I made:

 I buttered the dish, poured in the potatoes, mixed the milk and seasoning pouch and poured that over, added chunked up ham, peeled and sliced carrots, and dotted it all with butter.
 It baked at 350 covered for about 45 minutes, then I uncovered it for 30 more while I made a salad and watched Cook's Country.